Toyota RAV4 EV: Production

-Since May 2010, Toyota, Panasonic and Tesla Motors worked together to develop the second generation RAV4 EV using Tesla's electric motor and Toyota's platform and body.
-The electric SUV was developed by Tesla and Toyota Technical Center U.S.A. in Michigan.
-On July 15, 2011, Tesla entered into a supply and services agreement with Toyota for the supply of a validated electric powertrain system, including a battery, charging system, inverter, motor, gearbox and associated software, which would be integrated into an electric vehicle version of the Toyota RAV4.

-The RAV4 EV began assembly in 2012 at Toyota's facility in Woodstock, Ontario alongside the regular gasoline version.
-Tesla builds the electric powertrain at its plant at Toyota's old NUMMI facility, now Tesla Factory, in Fremont, California, and then ships them to Canada.
+The RAV4 EV began assembly in 2012 at Toyota Motor Manufacturing Canada in Woodstock, Ontario alongside the regular gasoline version.
+Tesla built the electric powertrain at its plant at Toyota's old NUMMI facility, now the Tesla Fremont Factory, in Fremont, California, and then shipped them to Canada.
+About 2,500 RAV4 EV vehicles were built between 2012 and 2014.
 The battery supply deal between Toyota and Tesla concluded with the end of production in August 2014.

-In 2017, Toyota sold all its shares in Tesla and started a new own electric car division.
+In 2017, Toyota sold all its shares in Tesla.